 - Wear a long-sleeved shirt.
 Otherwise, you’ll wind up looking like a junkie with needle marks.

-- Wear work gloves.
+- Wear work or gardening gloves.

 - Always wear a hat, in case a rose bush decides to try to scalp you.

 Carry these things with you while mushroom hunting

 - Mesh bag so that spores will spread from the mushrooms (lingerie bags work well, as do onion or potato bags from the store)

 - Sharp pocket knife to cut the mushroom off and leave some of the stem

 - Phone with a GPS marking app, such as OnX, so that you can mark the spots where you found the mushrooms for next year’s hunt

 Morel Mama says …